MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/replication-error-8524.md

     - CNAME records are registered by the NETLOGON Service during OS startup, NETLOGON service startup, and recurring intervals later.
     - Each promotion of a DC with the same name may create a new NTDS Settings object with a different objectGUID that therefore registers a different CNAME record.
 Verify registration of the CNAME record based the last promotion of the source DC vs. the objectGUID for the NTDS Settings object on the destination DC if the source has been promoted more than 1x.
     - Timing issues during OS startup can delay successful Dynamic DNS registration.
-    - If a DCs CNAME record was successfully registered, but later disappears, check [KB953317](https://support.microsoft.com/help/953317).
+    - If a DC's CNAME record was successfully registered, but later disappears, check [KB953317](https://support.microsoft.com/help/953317).
 Duplicate DNS zones in different replication scopes or overly aggressive DNS scavenging by the DNS Server.
     - If the CNAME record registration is failing on the DNS servers to which the source DC points for name resolution, review NETLOGN events in the SYSTEM event log for DNS registration failures.

 3. **Verify that the source DC has registered its host records**